vardhan0707/kubernetes-labs/kubernetes-101/README.md

 Like Deployments, StatefulSets manage Pods that are based on an identical container spec.
 However, although their specs are the same, the Pods in a StatefulSet are not interchangeable.
 Each Pod has a persistent identifier that it maintains across any rescheduling.

 ### Typical Deployment Diagram using KOPS and AWS

+The diagram below shows how you would typically deploy a k8s stack in AWS.
+We'll cover the KOPS deployment in a later section.
+Its also good to note that the default KOPS deployment puts everything in a public subnet with internet routable IP's.
+Whilst the security groups protect access its not deemed best practice on AWS to do this, so the KOPS guide will cover doing this in a more best practice way.

 ![KOPS Deployment](img/deployment.png "fig. 2")